rekby/lets-proxy/README.md

 https requests to port 443 and proxies them as http to port 80 with same IP.
 It adds http header: X-Real-IP with ip address of remote client and X-Forwarded-Proto=https - for https detection.

 It has tcp mode, that doesn't parse traffic and proxy it as usual tcp-connection without modify.
-Use --help key for details.

     ./lets-proxy or lets-proxy.exe